 On April 11, 2016 members of the Albany County League met and held a reception at the CountyCourthouse for members of the Albany County Legislature.
 It was an opportunity for members of theAlbany County League to meet their representatives and, in turn, for them to meet and know a littleabout the League.
 There are issues and concerns that need to be addressed in the coming monthsand, it is their hope that the League will have an opportunity for constructive input.

 On April 19, twelve members of the LWV of Rochester helped the Monroe County Board of Elections open Presidential Primary absentee ballots at the Board of Elections Service Center.
 This is a fundraiser for the LWV-RMA, receiving money for each volunteer who opens ballots.

-LWV of Buffalo/Niagara will present the program Increasing the Minimum Wage is Good Economics on April 27.
-Speakers, Fred Floss Jr., SUNY Buffalo State, Dept. of Economics & Finance and Sam Magavern, co-director, Partnership for the Public Good (PPG), will discuss how a boost in the minimum wage would affect the economy.
+The Buffalo/Niagara League presented Increasing the Minimum Wage is Good Economics, Wednesday, April 27.
+Speakers were Dr. Fred Floss, Chair, Department of Economics & Finance, and Sam Magavern, Co-Director, Partnership for the Public Good (PPG).
+League members learned the facts about how a boost in the minimum wage would affect.

 The League of North East Westchester moderated a candidate forum in early May.
 A forum was held May 3, for North Salem School Board Candidates.
 It was moderated by LWVNEW President Susan Auslander.